esphome/esphome-docs/guides/cli.rst

     Manually set the unix socket to bind to.
 If specified along with ``--address`` or ``--port`` the values for those parameters will be ignored.
 Cannot be used along with ``--systemd-socket``.

+.. option:: --systemd-socket

+    Have the dashboard bind to a unix socket that is passed in using systemd socket activation.
+If specified along with ``--address`` or ``--port`` the values for those parameters will be ignored.
+    Cannot be used along with ``--socket``.

 .. option:: --username USERNAME

     The optional username to require for authentication.